7 Things you can do to make sure your kids aren't emotionally neglected

 Here's a list of what you can do as a parent to make sure that your kids don't suffer from emotional neglect:

-- Let your child know that you love them.
-Parents express their love for their child in different ways, but the most important thing would be that your child knows and acknowledges that you love and care for them.
+Parents express their love for their child in different ways.
+No matter how you express your love, the most important thing is to make sure that your child knows and acknowledges your love for them.

-- Acknowledge their feelings.
-If your child feels sad, frustrated, or angry, don't just brush it off and tell them that everything would be okay.
-Instead, it would be best if you acknowledged those feelings and let them know that it's okay to feel those things, since it happens to everyone.
+If your child feels sad, frustrated, or angry, don't just brush it off and tell them that everything will be okay.
+Instead, it would be best if you acknowledged those feelings.
+Let them know that it's okay to feel those emotions, since it happens to everyone.
 Make it a point to validate how they feel, but make sure that you talk to them to help them overcome those negative feelings and emotions.

-- Teach them compassion.
 Being compassionate helps your child feel for other people.
-This in turn, would help them become more in touch with their emotions and can make them feel better about themselves.
+This in turn, will help them become more in touch with their emotions and can make them feel better about themselves.

-- Eat together as a family.
-Whenever families eat together, it's a time for them to talk to each other, share their feelings, what happened in their day etc. So always make it a point to eat together as a family and use your time together to bond and to become one as a family.
+Whenever families eat together, it's a time for them to talk to each other, share their feelings, and what happened in their day.
+So always make it a point to eat together as a family.
+Use your time together to bond and to become one as a family.